rolling-scopes/rsschool-app/docs/features/cv.md

     - `Locations` - locations where the user is able to work (3 locations can be added, each from a new line, the extra ones will be truncated)
     - `Github username `- the github id of the account that user wants to show to the employer (it may differ from the one used for authentication in RS School App)
     - `Website` - a link to a website (with a portfolio, some profile etc.)
+  - `Visible courses` - the courses user wants to show in his CV and on the Employer page (he can only select courses for which he has registered).
+User should explicitly choose which courses to show, no courses are shown by default.
 - Information that is pulled from RS School App and cannot be changed directly
-  - `Courses` - information about the user's RSS courses, includes (for each course that the student is currently taking or has taken):
+  - `Courses` - information about the user's RSS courses, includes (for each course that the student is currently taking or has taken and decided to show):
     - `Course name` - course name
     - `Course status` - user's status on the course (in progress, completed, completed with certificate, etc.)
     - `Mentor` - mentor's name and a link to his profile, if the student had a mentor, "No mentor" otherwise